silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/How_Tos/04_Create_a_GridField_ActionProvider.md

 $gridField = new GridField('Teams', 'Teams', $this->Teams(), $config);

-// option 2: adding the CustomAction to an exisitng GridField
+// option 2: adding the CustomAction to an existing GridField
 $gridField->getConfig()->addComponent(new GridFieldCustomAction());
 ```